 • Adaptive reuse: Existing buildings are retained but are converted or adapted for new uses.
 This approach has the potential benefit of retaining buildings with an established neighborhood presence or that are historic and valued assets within the neighborhood. • Partial to full redevelopment: Existing buildings and land uses are either partially or fully replaced; this may also involve changes to the layout of the site.
-New uses may also be accommodated on the redeveloped site.
-13 In terms of the former 18 hole golf course, the Comprehensive Plan specifically acknowledges the following, "In addition to commercial and residential land uses, public and semi-public land uses, such as school, churches, golf courses and other recreational facilities, may require revitalization in the event that their continued operation becomes difficult due to changing demographic, economic, or social trends."
-The Westwood Country Club is a specific example of an existing private recreational facility that has failed to remain economically viable due to changing demographic, economic and social trends.
+New uses may also be accommodated on the redeveloped site.13 13 Town of Amherst Bicentennial Comprehensive Plan, Wallace Roberts & Todd, LLC, Amended February 2011 (page 3-14).

+Westwood Rezoning & Planned Unit Development Application Exhibit "F" - Application Question #16, Basis for Findings It is the intent of the Project Sponsor to utilize an Adaptive Reuse approach to revitalize the existing Westwood clubhouse, making facility upgrades and improvements to repurpose the building as a general public facility operated in a commercial capacity for events related to the Westwood neighborhood.
+In terms of the former 18 hole golf course, the Comprehensive Plan specifically acknowledges the following, "In addition to commercial and residential land uses, public and semi-public land uses, such as school, churches, golf courses and other recreational facilities, may require revitalization in the event that their continued operation becomes difficult due to changing demographic, economic, or social trends."14 The Westwood Country Club is a specific example of an existing private recreational facility that has failed to remain economically viable due to changing demographic, economic and social trends.
 Therefore, it is the intent of the Project Sponsor to utilize a Partial to Full Redevelopment strategy in revitalizing the existing Westwood Country Club golf course site.
-Toward that end, the Comprehensive Plan identifies specific principles by Town of Amherst Bicentennial Comprehensive Plan, Wallace Roberts & Todd, LLC, Amended September 2015 (page 3-14).
-Town of Amherst Bicentennial Comprehensive Plan, Wallace Roberts & Todd, LLC, Amended September 2015 (page 3-15).

-which redevelopment of a site should be evaluated:
+Toward that end, the Comprehensive Plan identifies specific principles by which redevelopment of a site should be evaluated: